Xomega-Net/XomegaFramework/README.md

 ### VS solution wizard

-The easiest and fastest way to get started with Xomega Framework is to [download and install our free VS extension](https://xomega.net/System/Download.aspx) Xomega.Net for Visual Studio.
+The easiest and fastest way to get started with Xomega Framework is to [download and install our free VS extension](https://xomega.net/System/Download.aspx) **Xomega.Net for Visual Studio**.
 It provides a *New Project* template with a solution wizard, where you can configure a new solution for any supported architecture, such as Blazor, WPF, ASP.NET or SPA, or even pick multiple architectures that will share the same code.

 ### Xomega low-code platform